AniviaFlome/songview/README.md

 A beautiful, modern web-based viewer for Spotify playlist exports.
 Designed to work with CSV files exported from tools like [Exportify](https://exportify.app/).

-## Features

-- **Beautiful Visualizer**: View your music library in a sleek, modern interface.
-- **Data Analysis**: See stats about your library including total tracks, artists, albums, and duration.
-- **Search & Sort**: Quickly find tracks and sort by popularity, duration, added date, and more.
-- **Table & Grid Views**: Switch between a detailed table view and a visual grid view.
-- **Audio Previews**: Play 30-second previews of tracks (where available) with a visual progress indicator.
-- **Infinite Scroll**: Smoothly browse large libraries without pagination.
-- **Theme Support**: Customize the look and feel with built-in themes.
-- **Zero Upload**: Your data stays local.
-The CSV is parsed directly in your browser.

 ## Usage

 1. Export your Spotify playlist to CSV using a tool like [Exportify](https://exportify.app/).